colincwilliams/UWA-Navigation-Service/README.md

 This is a C# library for handling page navigation for Universal Windows Platform (UWP) applications.
 It takes the SuspensionManager and NavigationHelper files from the Visual Studio App Templates, adds the ability to pass complex objects during page navigation, and makes it a library.

 Key features:
-* Register and unregister your root frame. * See "Known Issues" below for multiple frame support
+* Register and unregister ALL your frames, with multiple frame support.
 * Pass complex, custom objects as the parameter between pages during navigation
 * Full support for app suspension and resuming
 * Sets the default page cache mode to be "Enabled"